by Peace Anyasodo

 - Use a mild detergent or bar soap

 - (Optional) Add fabric softener and leave to soak.
-You will only need this if you want to soften clothing that is made entirely of Ankara - e.g. our Yellow & Blue Reversible Bomber Jacket.
+You will only need this if you want to soften clothing that is made entirely of Ankara - e.g. our bomber jackets.
 However, our Bomber Jackets are already quite a soft cotton!

 - Rinse thoroughly after washing

-Be gently with your clothes, to avoid damaging the cotton or dyes;
+Be gentle with your clothes, to avoid damaging the cotton or dyes;

 - Do not use really hot water